NCAR/climate-primer-water/doc/ch3_baselines.rst

     **I. Introduction » QPE Methods and Tools**

-    Radar is a remote sensing QPE tool with excellent spatial and temporal resolution.
+    Radar is a remote-sensing QPE tool with excellent spatial and temporal resolution.
 However, radar coverage may be inconsistent from place to place and from storm to storm.

     |Illustration of radar, satellite and rain gauges sensing a convective cloud system.|